calaldees/teacherEducation/teacherEducation/_sessions.md

 ### SP10
 Friday 24th November
-* Generic
-    * Formative assessment to inform planning and teaching in subject
-    * Sequencing and structuring learning in subject

 * Computing
     * [[teacherEducation/assessment]]
+        * (G) Formative assessment to inform planning and teaching in computing
         * activating learners as instructional resources for one another
     * Cooperative and collaborative Computing learning
         * [[collaboration]] [[pairProgramming]] [[code-review]] [[version_control]]